agateau/pixelwheels/README.md

 - Allow reuse of all the code and assets by free software projects.
 - Allow reuse of utility code in proprietary projects.
-- Prevent ad-based, proprietary clones of the game.
+- Prevent appearance of ad-based, malicious, proprietary clones of the game.

 Put another way, if you are a game developer and find some of the code interesting, feel free to use it to build your *own* original project.
 If you are interested in some of the GPL code, get in touch, I am open to relicensing.